Hawkeye (Kate Bishop): Marvel NOW!

-While trying to stop some dwarves from using a mystical artifact, she was interrupted by Ghost Rider and Gwen Poole.
-After a brief scuffle and police show up on the scene, she and Gwen drive away from the scene while Ghost Rider escapes with both the mystical gem the dwarves were using and Gwen's ghost friend Cecil.
-Subsequently, befriending Gwen after she describes Kate as both "the real" and "the better Hawkeye" and Kate nicknames her "toots", sleeping on her couch overnight, Kate retrieves Cecil from Ghost Rider and helps him acquire a new corporeal body.

-Kate then invites Gwen to join her in forming a new reality show-funded West Coast Avengers alongside Clint, America Chavez, Quentin Quire, and Kate's boyfriend Johnny "Fuse" Watts, facing B.R.O.D.O.K. (who later is revealed to be MODOK Superior) and Madame Masque once again, and ultimately discovering her mother to be alive as a vampire, preventing her cult from sacrificing America.
-In addition, Kate found that both her parents were part of Madame Masque's West Coast version of the Masters of Evil, and Gwen adopted a baby land shark they named Jeff.
+Kate invites Gwenpool to join her in forming a new reality show-funded West Coast Avengers alongside Clint, America Chavez, Quentin Quire, and Kate's boyfriend Johnny "Fuse" Watts, facing B.R.O.D.O.K. (who later is revealed to be MODOK Superior) and Madame Masque once again, and ultimately discovering her mother to be alive as a vampire, preventing her cult from sacrificing America.
+In addition, Kate found that both her parents were part of Madame Masque's Masters of Evil, and Gwen adopted a baby land shark they named Jeff.

-After the West Coast Avengers was "cancelled", Kate and Gwen would then move in together, raising Jeff as their own.

-Kate, Gwen, Spider-Man, and Jeff would later encounter X-31: the head of the Gwen Stacy reanimated by New U Technologies (her soul placed in a clone body) regrown as new immortal body by a branch of the Weapon X Project led by the Great Architect; consequently, Stacy would accidentally mortally wound Gwen Poole in front of Kate, she dies in Kate's arms.
-Later, attending the funeral of "my Gwen", an enraged Kate faces off against Stacy, accompanied by Gwen's ghost.
-Later, after Gwen's ghost forgives Stacy for accidentally killing her, she has Kate and Spider-Man join the two in the fight against the Weapon X soldiers, before Gwen possesses her own corpse and Kate reunites with "my Gwen" following the Great Architect's defeat.

 Powers and abilities

 Kate is highly skilled at archery, fencing, swordsmanship, jujitsu, gymnastics, boxing, and other forms of combat.
 She carries two battle staves similar to those once used by Mockingbird, a sword similar to the Swordsman's, as well as Clint Barton's bow and arrows.
 Black Panther had also supplied her with trick arrows.